 The classic games have been dropped from Windows 10.
-While modern version of Microsoft Solitaire is offered, the classic games were more fun to play.
-Luckily, it’s possible get all these classic games in Windows 10 in a jiffy.
+While the modern version of Microsoft Solitaire is offered, the classic games were more fun to play.
+Luckily, it’s possible to get all these classic games in Windows 10 in a jiffy.
 Please refer to the instructions in our how to get classic Windows 7 games in Windows 10 for the detailed directions.

 Get Windows 7 like folder icons

 While Microsoft has retained most of the Windows 7 icons in Windows 10, some icons have been updated.
-The new folder icon in Windows 10 is pretty good but if you like the folder icons of Windows 7, go through our get Windows 7 folder icons in Windows 10 guide.
+The new folder icon in Windows 10 is pretty good, but if you like the folder icons of Windows 7, go through our get Windows 7 folder icons in Windows 10 guide.